-All students (including transfer students) seeking admission to a graduate degree program at Texas A&M International University need to submit an application for admission on applytexas.org.
-All supporting documents and any additional program specific documents indicated in the catalog and/or the Graduate Admissions Application must be submitted by the posted deadline.
+All applicants seeking admission to a graduate degree program at Texas A&M International University need to submit an application for admission online through http://applytexas.org.
+All supporting documentation and any additional program specific documentation indicated in the catalog and/or the Graduate Admissions Application must be submitted to receive admission consideration.

 Each student application will be carefully reviewed (in compliance with HB 1641), and decisions will be made on a case-by-case basis.
-The Graduate School will notify students in writing about the status of their application.
+The Graduate School will notify students in writing about the status of their application and/or admission decision.

-Below is a limited list required for graduate admissions (see catalog/Admissions Application for full list):
+Below is a limited list required for graduate admissions (see the university catalog for full list):

-- 1. Application for Graduate Admission at applytexas.org - 2.
-Graduate Application Fee of \$35.00. - 3.
-Official college/university transcript(s) from institutions other than Texas A&M International University must be sent directly from each institution attended.
-Degree must be posted on transcript.
+- 1. Application for Graduate Admission - 2.
+Graduate Application Fee - 3.
+Official college/university transcript(s) from institutions other than Texas A&M International University.
+Degrees earned must be posted on transcript(s).
 The degree must be from a college or university of recognized standing, with degrees from institutions outside the U.S. evaluated for equivalence to U.S. degrees. - 4.
 Official Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT) scores are required only if pursuing certain degrees.
 Official test scores must be sent directly from the Educational Testing Service (ETS) and dated within five years of enrollment.
-In programs requiring GRE, no admission decision will be made prior to the receipt of an official GRE or GMAT score. - Graduate programs in the College of Arts and Sciences do not require that applicants take the GRE, with the exception of the MA in Counseling Psychology. - The A. R. Sanchez, Jr. School of Business does not require standardized test scores (GRE, GMAT, Examen de Admisión or EXANI III) for master's program applicants whose undergraduate upper level grade point average is a 3.0 or higher.
+In programs requiring GRE, no admission decision will be made prior to the receipt of an official GRE or GMAT score. - Graduate programs in the College of Arts and Sciences do not require that applicants take the GRE, with the exception of the MA in Counseling Psychology. - The A. R. Sanchez, Jr. School of Business\ does not require standardized test scores (GRE, GMAT, Examen de Admisión or EXANI III) for master's program applicants whose undergraduate upper level grade point average is a 3.25 or higher.
 Applicants who do not meet the undergraduate upper level grade point average requirement are required to submit GRE or GMAT scores.
 Students pursuing the MBA taught in Spanish may choose to take the Examen de Admisión.
-No admission decision will be made prior to the receipt of official GMAT, GRE, or Examen de Admisión scores. - The College of Education does not require the GRE. - The College of Nursing and Health Sciences does not require the GRE.
+No admission decision will be made prior to the receipt of official GMAT, GRE, or Examen de Admisión scores.
+Applicants who have already obtained a masters or law degree from a regionally accredited institution are exempt from the GRE. - The College of Education does not require the GRE scores. - The College of Nursing and Health Sciences does not require the GRE scores. - 5.
+The Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson PTE Academic is required of all students having academic studies from a country where English is not the native language.
+A minimum TOEFL score of 79 (ibt TOEFL), 550 (Paper-based), a 6.5 on the IELTS, or a 53 Pearson PTE Academic is required.
+These exam scores must be sent directly from the testing service and dated within two (2) years of enrollment.
+Institutional TOEFL exams taken at another institution will not be accepted.
+(If seeking exemption from this submission refer to TOEFL EXEMPTIONS section in the university catalog.) - For Ph.D. in International Business Administration applicants, a minimum TOEFL score of 100 (ibt TOEFL) or 600 (paper-based) or 7.0 on the IELTS is required for consideration for admission to the doctoral program; however, an applicant who has received a graduate degree from an Association to Advance Collegiate Schools of Business (AACSB) accredited U.S. institution within two years of the date of application may be exempt from this requirement.